Station: Annpere, MI

-- the crossing would be made "at grade" (or level, not with an overpass)
+- The crossing would be made "at grade" (or level, not with an overpass).

-- the cost of maintaining the interlocking would be divided by the two railroads according to the number of levers use in the tower by each railroad
+- The Ann Arbor Railroad would install, at its own cost, a "first class" interlocking with derails and signals as approved by the Commission the cost of maintaining the interlocking would be divided by the two railroads according to the number of levers use in the tower by each railroad.

+1896.
 The mechanical interlocker was installed around 1896 and was a Saxby & Farmer vertical machine with a 12-lever frame (8 working and 4 spare).

-Sometime around 1907, the tower was destroyed by fire and the interlocker was rebuilt.
+Around 1907.
+The tower was destroyed by fire and the interlocker was rebuilt.
 A new track was added for the Pere Marquette and the Commission approved a 50/50 sharing of the maintenance costs.
 Passenger trains were limited to 30 m.p.h. when passing through the interlocking.
 Freight trains were limited to 20 m.p.h.

-In 1940, the Commission allowed the railroads to remove the derails in an effort to reduce costs.
+1940, The Michigan Railroad Commission allowed the railroads to remove the derails in an effort to reduce costs.
 The approach signals (signals located about 1/2 mile back from the interlocking on both roads) were moved further back.
 This would allow for greater speeds when approaching the crossing.

 1951.
 Track circuitry was added to the passing siding on the Pere Marquette.